'Asussy'

 - Live ISO won't boot (MokManager, mmx64.efi - Not Found)

 This was done in the initial grub screen during install.
 Debian then implemented that 'pcie_aspm=off' part into the grub boot command from that point onward (in the grub config file) without me needing to actually do so manually.
 This may not always be the case, and you are usually required to add it to the grub config file (/etc/default/grub) manually and update it (sudo update-grub) to make the change permanent.
+This is what I did with Debian 13 KDE live ISO, post-install, with manually editing then updating the grub config file working perfectly.

 Resources